 Minor cracks can be patched with just a mixture of drywall compound.
 You can pick that up at a local hardware store.
 You just mix it up and smooth it on the wall, kind of like paint.
+To learn more, see How to Repair Drywall.
 Again, not to sound too repetitive, but if you notice cracks keep appearing or if the cracks are really large, you should call in a pro to handle the job.
 A professional can figure out why the cracks keep reappearing and seal them in an attractive and professional manner.

 7. When to bring in a pro

 If you have no clue about what may be causing the cracks in your wall, bring in reinforcements.
-A trusted expert can tell you whether the cracks are purely cosmetic or a sign of a deeper problem.
-If you suspect the cracks are the telltale signs of a structural problem, call in an expert post haste.
-Structural problems don’t just resolve by themselves – the worsen and get more expensive.
+Don’t hesitate to contact a Redbeacon Pro.
+Each Pro is background checked and licensed and insured so that you can hire with confidence.
+Read the customer reviews, credentials, and business profiles of all of our Pros and let a qualified professional turn a difficult project into a completed one.
+A professional can tell you whether the cracks are purely cosmetic or a sign of a deeper problem.
+If you suspect the cracks are the telltale signs of a structural problem, connect with an expert immediately.
+Structural problems don’t just resolve by themselves – they worsen and get more expensive.
 Not only that, but you could be putting yourself and your family at risk by living in a home that isn’t sound.
 Bring in a pro – you are better safe than sorry.